 - Bake at 400°F. for 30 minutes or until the tomatoes have burst and the cheese has melted and is creamy.

 - Remove the baking dish with the cheese and tomatoes from the oven.
 Add a handful of chopped basil leaves and a couple of handfuls of baby spinach leaves and stir to combine the cheese with the tomato liquid and the greens.
 Add the sautéed mushrooms, if you're using them.

 - And finally, stir in the al dente pasta, add a few more fresh basil leaves, maybe a little more pepper if you'd like, and dig in!

 👍🏼 Helpful Tips

-I found that whole cloves of garlic did not soften enough in the 30 minutes it took to roast the tomatoes and melt the feta.
+I found whole cloves of garlic did not soften enough in the 30 minutes it took to roast the tomatoes and melt the feta.
 Slice them thinly, or chop or mince the cloves before adding to the tomatoes so they'll be soft enough to stir into the sauce.

-I found 7 ounces of feta cheese to be just the right amount.
-I've made this recipe before using more cheese, and it was just too much.
+Seven ounces of feta cheese is the right amount.
+I've tested this recipe using more cheese, and it was just too much.

 It's best to slightly undercook the pasta as it will continue to cook in the warm feta-tomato sauce.
 Cook it to a point just before the al dente stage.
 Some brands of gluten-free pasta tend to fall apart when overcooked, so keep this in mind.